fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

 - March 9th: No lecture
 - March 16th:
   - Attention is all you need by Matteo Omenetti.
-  - Language Models are Unsupervised Multitask Learners by Tianyang Xu.
+  - Language Models are Unsupervised Multitask Learners [cancelled].
 - March 23rd:
   - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by Luca Schweri.
   - Pre-trained Transformers As Universal Computation Engines by Antonio Lopardo.